cztomczak/cefpython/api/JavascriptBindings.md

 | value | mixed |
 | __Return__ | void |

 Set some value to property of the window object in html.
-This propertiy  for example can hold configuration options or some other data required at startup of your application.
+This property  for example can hold configuration options or some other data required at startup of your application.

 Mixed type is one that can be converted to javascript types, see IsValueAllowed() for a full list.